MaastrichtU-IDS/dsri-documentation/v3-website/docs/deploy-jupyter.md

 ---
 id: deploy-jupyter
-title: Jupyter Notebooks
+title: Start Jupyter Notebooks
 ---

 Feel free to propose new deployments using [pull requests](https://github.com/MaastrichtU-IDS/dsri-documentation/pulls) or request new ones by creating a [new issues](https://github.com/MaastrichtU-IDS/dsri-documentation/issues).

-## Use JupyterLab with root user
+## Start JupyterLab with the root user

 :::caution Root permission required